Virtual MRI Safety Symposium

 Oct 17, 2020 09:00AM to Oct 17, 2020 03:30PM

 If you are an MRI technologist you don't want to miss this one-day event focusing on increasing safety and image quality in MRI.

-Content is presented by renowned experts in the field and covers topics ranging from best practice, scanning medical implants, artefacts, infection control, and personal safety within the MRI suite.
+Content is presented by renowned experts in the field and covers topics ranging from Preventing and Dealing with RF burns to advanced solutions for imaging challenging patients!